quantnetwork/overledger-zapier-app-user-guide/README.md

 # Zapier's Overledger App

-This user guide is to help people use the Overledger app available in the Zapier app store.
+This user guide is to help people use the Overledger app available in the Zapier app store in 3 simple steps:

+Step 1: Linking Your Overledger Account to Zapier
+Step 2: Understanding How to Test Zapier's Overledger App Step 3: Using Overledger on Zapier

 Zapier is an industry-leading no-code development platform, where users create 'Zaps' to seamlessly integrate disparate systems and automate workflows.